 Our blood is predominantly comprised of red blood cells, white blood cells, platelets and plasma.
 Activated platelets have the natural ability to accentuate healing and anti-inflammatory effects by releasing a number of growth factors and alter pro-inflammatory pathways.[v]
 By concentrating the number of activated platelets, we can concentrate their natural abilities to manage suitable musculoskeletal conditions.

-There are a number of PRP preparation and administration systems are currently available on the market.
+There are a number of PRP preparation and administration systems currently available on the market.
 This may be a reason for its variable results.

-There is some evidence to suggest that three injections, three weeks apart is more superior than a single injection for mild osteoarthritis.
+A single injection of PRP can make a positive difference in pain control and activities of daily living for patients with osteoarthritis.[vi]
+There is also early evidence to suggest that three injections, four weeks apart is more superior than a single injection for mild osteoarthritis.[vii]

 The injection should take approximately 15-20 minutes to prepare and administer.
 You may return to your normal activities as tolerated, immediately after the injection.

 Your musculoskeletal symptoms should improve within three to six months after the first injection.
 The symptom improvement can be variable and in some rare instances, there may be no improvement.

 Side effects from PRP include infection and a temporary increase in pain after the injection.
 This post-injection pain should subside within 1-2 weeks.
 With this in mind, it is recommended that Panadol be taken 1 hour prior to injection and as required post-injection.
 It is also important to abstain from alcohol and anti-inflammatory medications (e.g. Neurofen/Mobic/Celebrex) from at least 48 hours prior to injection.